 - Go to the database you just created

 - Click Import

-- Click on Choose File and browse to your database file you downloaded earlier
+- Click on Choose File and browse to the database file you downloaded earlier.

 - Click Go